 Yes.
 We encourage teachers and educators to come free of charge for a pre-visit to conduct their own risk assessments.
 If you would like to do so, please contact the Learning Coordinator to arrange a time.

-The LMWS has conducted its own risk assessment which can be found on our Useful Links & Downloads page on our website.
+The Museum has conducted its own hazard identification sheet which can be found on our Useful Links & Downloads page on our website.